How to Make Pizza

 - Open the oven and gently slide the pizza off the peel and onto the pizza stone, jiggling it a bit if necessary to loosen it.

 - Bake for 10 minutes or until the edges of the crust are brown and the cheese is bubbly.
 Use the peel to remove the pizza, taking care not to spill sauce or cheese onto the peel.
-(Also see Tip #4 below.)
+(Also see the third tip below.)

 - Slide the cooked pizza onto a dish or baking sheet and use a pizza cutter to cut into six slices.